SimonBerens/MazeBusters/README.md

 ## Recursive Abstraction: When I am asked if there is there a path through a maze starting and ending at a designated point, the recursive abstraction can find if there is a path through a maze starting at a point one step further than the current point and ending at a designated point.

+## Base Case:
+  * is the explorer on the treasure?
+  * is the explorer on a wall?
 Code-sharing  [here](https://codeshare.io/GqlWpj)

 ## Version 0: